-Bangkok 8 is Book 1 in a 6-part series.
+Bangkok 8 is the first book in a six-part series.
 If you love addictive books or read quickly, the series comprises:

 “Mischa Berlinski originally intended to write an account of the real-life Lisu tribe of Thailand, but held scant interest in the project until he decided to fictionalize the natives and turned his research into a novel.”
 (Bookmarks Magazine)

 “Explores the double legend of Thompson’s silk company and the unsolved case [of his disappearance].”
 (The New Yorker)